AshSama12/chatbot/README.md

 - `main.py`: The main Python script that contains the chatbot logic.
 - `long_responses.py`: A module containing long responses that the chatbot can provide.
-- `README.md`: This file, providing an overview of the project.
+- `README.md`: This file, provides an overview of the project.
 - `chatbot.iml`: IntelliJ IDEA project file.